qwertie/home/misc/Atlas-Shrugged-summary.md

 Dagny follows a trail toward the inventor of the motor.
 She speaks to Eugene Lawson, who ran Community National Bank of Madison into the ground by making foolish loans (and now makes unprompted remarks about how moral he his an how she shouldn't despise him), which leads her to Lee Hunsacker, president of the company that bought the bankrupt TCMC factory, who makes unprompted remarks about how nothing is his fault.
 He explains that he sued banker Midas Mulligan for a loan, based on a new "emergency" law saying "people were forbidden to discriminate for any reason whatever", and the proof of discrimination was that Mulligan said he wasn't qualified to run a vegetable pushcart.
 Judge Narragansett ruled against him, but he won on appeal.
 Lee Hunsaker gives her a lead in Durance, Louisiana where the three heirs of Jed Starnes, original owner of TCMC, lived.
 After Ivy Starnes explains the "great, new plan" based on "From each according to his ability, to each according to his need", which quickly destroyed the company, Dagny learns of chief engineer William Hastings.
 William is dead, but his wife remembers a diner in the rocky mountains where she once saw a man whom she had once seen standing beside the inventor of the motor.

 In the diner, the cook is skilled and she offers him $10,000 a year to work in New York.
 He refuses.
 He admits to knowing the motor's inventor, but won't give any information about him.
-She asks for his name.
+She asks the cook for his name.
 It's Hugh Akston.

 > "Hugh Akston?" she stammered.
 "The philosopher? ...
 The last of the advocates of reason?"